jorgeavaldez/diffusion/README.md

 extended to cleanse txt files and other forms of text for input.

 ### llama
-llama is what runs the translations and tokenizes the text.
-It takes care of the nlp of our input text and runs the translations on the text.
+llama is what runs the natural language processing of the text.
+Each llama represents a document that we'll begin moving into a herd.
+Each herd will create a model that we can use to determine similarity between translations.

 ## links and misc.
 - [stackoverflow thread](http://stackoverflow.com/questions/399200/calculating-the-semantic-distance-between-words)